lupyuen/tcc-riscv32-wasm/README.md

   56:   00008067                ret
 ```

-TODO: Fix the Stack Pointer
+TODO: Is there a workaround?
+Do we paste the ECALL Machine Code ourselves?

 TODO: Call the NuttX System Call `__exit` to terminate peacefully